SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **[Under The Weather](https://wordpress.org/plugins/under-the-weather/)** - A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options.

 == Changelog ==

+= 4.2.0 =
+* FEATURE: **Rich Organization Schema:** Added a comprehensive settings section to generate Organization structured data for the Knowledge Graph.
+* FEATURE: **Knowledge Graph Fields:** Added support for Identity (Name, Logo, Alternate Name), Authority (Founder, Founding Date), Credentials (License/Certifications), Contact (Phone, Email, Address), and Reach (Service Area).
+* FEATURE: **Custom Social Profiles:** Added an "Additional Social URLs" field to allow linking to any platform (Wikipedia, BlueSky, Threads, etc.) in the 'sameAs' schema property.
+* FEATURE: **Developer Hook:** Added `seo44_organization_schema` filter to allow developers to programmatically extend or modify organization data.
+* UI: Reorganized the Social Media settings tab into distinct sections for "Meta Tags" and "Organization Profiles" for better clarity.
+* FIX: Resolved a logic issue where Organization schema could be overwritten on sites using a Static Homepage.
+* PERF: Hardened PHP 8 compatibility for date and string processing within schema generation.
+* TWEAK: Updated the image uploader JavaScript to support multiple distinct upload buttons on the settings page.

 = 4.1.0 =
 **Jump Links Block Updates:**